pkerpedjiev/emptypipes/_drafts/2014-11-09-killing-tmux-sockets.md

 ---
 layout: post
-title:  "Killing the tmux sockets"
+title:  "Reviving a Seemingly Dead Tmux"
-categories: python graphs
+tags: tmux
 ---

 Quite often, when I try to attach to an existing tmux session, the following error pops up: